alexjercan/alexjercan.github.io/_setup/editor.md

 To be able to use sessionizer you need to install [fzf](https://github.com/junegunn/fzf).
 This is a tool that allows you to filter for files from the CLI.
+This tool is also covered in the install script.

+You can use the `--help` flag to see how the script can be used.

 Sessionizer works by first choosing a project folder.
 In my case I keep the projects in `~/personal/` and `~/work/`, so I hardcoded in the bash script